anythingcodes/gdi-es6-javascript/resources/final-activity.md

 	│
 	└───src
 ```
-5. Install the babel command line interface: `npm install --save-dev babel-cli`
+5. Install the babel command line interface and transpilation features: `npm install --save-dev babel-cli babel-preset-es2015 babel-preset-stage-2`
-6. Install the babel ES6 transpiler: `npm install --save-dev babel-preset-es2015`
-7. To the `gdi-es6` folder, add a `.babelrc` file containing the following:
+6. To the `gdi-es6` folder, add a `.babelrc` file containing the following:
 ```
 {
 	"presets": ["es2015", "stage-2"]
 }
 ```
-8. We're now ready to transpile!
+7. We're now ready to transpile!
 Let's add some test files.
-9. Within `src`, create a file called `test.js` containing the following:
+8. Create a file called `test.js` in the `src` folder containing the following:
 ```
-const test = msg => {
+export const test = msg => {
 	console.log(msg)
 };

-export default test;
 ```
-10. Within `src`, create a file called `index.js` containing the following:
+9. Create a file called `index.js` in the `src` folder containing the following:

 ```
-import test from './test';
+import { test } from './test';

 test('Babel works!');
 ```
-11. Try running `node src/index.js`.
-You should get an error because `src/index.js` isn't transpiled.

-12. Go back to your command line and type `babel src/index.js --watch --out-file build/bundle.js`.
+10. Type `babel src/index.js --watch --out-file build/bundle.js`.
 (Didn't work?
 Try the below steps or check the [Troubleshooting](#troubleshooting) section)
-	- **Windows**: If `babel src/index.js --watch --out-file build/bundle.js` doesn't work, run `.\node_modules\.bin\babel src/index.js --watch --out-file build/bundle.js`
+	- **Windows**: If `babel src/index.js --watch --out-file build/bundle.js` doesn't work, run `.\node_modules\.bin\babel src/index.js --out-file build/bundle.js`
-	- **Mac**: If `babel src/index.js --watch --out-file build/bundle.js` doesn't work, run `./node_modules/.bin/babel src/index.js --watch --out-file build/bundle.js` instead
+	- **Mac**: If `babel src/index.js --watch --out-file build/bundle.js` doesn't work, run `./node_modules/.bin/babel src/index.js --out-file build/bundle.js` instead
-13. Check your `build` folder to make sure everything is transpiling properly.
-When you make a change to any file in `src`, it should automatically transpile for you!
-14. In the command line, try running `node build/bundle.js`.
-Note how you won't get an error with the transpiled file!
-15. Now that we have a bundled file, we'd like to run that every time we type in `npm start` (the default command for almost every Node project).
-To do so, open your `package.json` file.
-Within the `"scripts": {}` object, add a property `"start": "node build/bundle.js"`.
-When we type `npm start` in the command line, node will run our build file.
-16. Go to the command line and run `npm start`.
-It should output `Babel works!` (or whatever text you put in your `src/index.js` file).

-Congrats!
-Now we can move on to setting up WebPack.
+11. Check the `build/bundle.js` file for a transpiled version!
+When you edit index.js, it should automatically re-transpile because we have the `--watch` flag on.

+That's transpilation in a nutshell, but it's not terribly helpful on its own.
+We should set up a build tool like WebPack.

 ### Setting Up WebPack